Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Introduction

 In this work, we propose a semi-supervised data-driven DL-based framework to detect damages in an SHM system.
 Our proposal consists in using a VAE, trained on undamaged raw data, to represent input data through \textit{damage-sensitive} features (typically involved in structural damage detection \cite{wang2018automated,li2006structural,lu2017fault}) and a One-Class Support Vector Machines (OC-SVM) \cite{long2014automated} to classify data as undamaged or not, thus avoiding any user-defined decision rule.
 Damage-sensitive features are extracted by input data and their reconstruction computed through the VAE.
-Differently from other works based on standard AEs, our proposal leverages on the probabilistic aspects of a VAEs for the extraction of damage-sensitive features from input raw data, which imply the capturing of more data variability in the latent encoding space than a standard AE, avoiding in this way several weaknesses that may be found by using AEs for anomaly detection instead \cite{an2015variational}.
-Moreover, since the probabilistic encoder of a VAE approximates the generative distribution of input data through their latent representation (differently from an AEs, where a deterministic mapping from the input to the latent representation is learnt \cite{an2015variational}), we expect that learning the distribution of undamaged data lets the encoder to model damaged data with different distribution, thus improving the robustness of the damage detection system.
-Finally, to the best of our knowledge, this paper aims to propose for the first time an analysis of the VAE latent representations in modeling damaged/undamaged data distribution and its impact on the damage detection.
+Differently from other works based on standard AEs, our proposal leverages on the probabilistic aspects of a VAEs for the extraction of damage-sensitive features from input raw data, which {implies} the capturing of more data variability in the latent encoding space than a standard AE, avoiding in this way several weaknesses that may be found by using AEs for anomaly detection instead \cite{an2015variational}.
+Moreover, since the probabilistic encoder of a VAE approximates the generative distribution of input data through their latent representation (differently from an AEs, where a deterministic mapping from the input to the latent representation is learnt \cite{an2015variational}), we expect that learning the distribution of undamaged data lets the encoder to model damaged data with different {distributions}, thus improving the robustness of the damage detection system.
+Finally, to the best of our knowledge, among various anomaly diagnosis studies in SHM based on machine learning methods, this paper aims to propose for the first time an analysis of the VAE latent representations in modeling damaged/undamaged data distribution and its impact on the damage detection through KL divergence analysis on the various damage cases.

 This paper is organized as follows.
 Section \ref{sec:related_works} briefly reviews the related literature; Section \ref{sec:proposed_architecture} describes the proposed architecture; Section \ref{sec:experimental_assessment} introduces the experimental assessment together with the discussion about the results, while in Section \ref{sec:analysis} an analysis on the VAE's functioning is provided.
 The concluding Section \ref{sec:conclusions} is left to final remarks.